HTC Vive: History

+At the Mobile World Congress keynote, HTC and Valve announced plans for a consumer release by the end of 2015.
+Later, in December 2015, HTC stated that the consumer launch had been delayed to April 2016.
 At International CES in January 2016, HTC and Valve unveiled a near-final hardware revision of the device, known as HTC Vive Pre.
-Preorders started on 29 February 2016 at 10:00 a.m.
-EST. In March, Valve and HTC announced that they also planned to distribute development models of the Vive for free to game developers who register online.
+Preorders started on 29 February 2016, with shipments beginning in April.
+In March, Valve and HTC announced that they also planned to distribute development models of the Vive for free to game developers who register online.

 In June 2016, HTC announced the release of their 'Business Edition' of the Vive for US$1,200 which would include a Professional Use License, a 12-month Commercial Warranty, access to an exclusive support line, a 5-meter (16 ft) cable extension kit, and it included the Deluxe Audio Strap.

 HTC announced an updated revision of the Vive known as the Vive Pro in January 2018, which featured a higher resolution display and other design tweaks for comfort.
 In 2019, HTC released the Vive Cosmos, which features inside-out motion tracking without external base stations, and also supports interchangeable faceplates with different functionality.

 Hardware

 HTC Vive implements "room-scale" virtual reality, whereby a user can walk freely around a play area rather than be constrained to a stationary position.
-The controllers and headset use a positional tracking system; multiple external base station units (also referred to as "lighthouses") are installed in the play area, which each contain an array of LED lights, and two infrared lasers.
-The lasers are attached to rotating spinners which sweep the play area vertically and horizontally with timed pulses (similarly to their namesakes).
+The controllers and headset use a positional tracking system; multiple external base stations are installed in the play area, which each contain an array of LED lights, and two infrared lasers.
+The lasers are attached to rotating spinners which sweep the play area vertically and horizontally with timed pulses (similarly to a lighthouse, hence they are also colloquially referred to as "lighthouses").
 The headsets, controllers, and other compatible accessories contain photosensors which detect the LED lights from the base stations, and then compare them with the timing of the laser sweeps in order to determine their relative position in 3D space.

 The first-generation HTC Vive headset contains two OLED display panels with a resolution of 1080×1200 per-eye, with a refresh rate of 90 Hz and a 110 degree field of view.
 It contains a accelerometer, gyroscope and proximity sensor, and a front-facing camera used for the "Chaperone" feature, which can display the boundaries of the user's chosen perimeter or the view of the camera in order to help guide the user away from objects and walls in their play area.

 The headset must be connected to a supported PC using a "link box", which contains USB 3.0, HDMI, and power connectors.
 The Vive initially required computers running Microsoft Windows.
 In February 2017, support was added for Linux, followed by support for macOS in June 2017.
 However, SteamVR support for macOS was discontinued by Valve in 2020, with the company stating that it planned to focus solely on Linux and Windows moving forward.